nunopicado/BrainFuck-Interpreter/README.md

 * IBFInput - Represents the input string, which holds the characters the source code will try to read
 * IBFStack - Represent the list of cells where the source code logic is applied
 * IBFCell - Represents a single cell in the stack
+* IBFCellFactory - Represent a factory IBFStack implementers use to instantiate IBFCells
 * IBFSource - Represents the source code